banner of finescrollsaw fretwork patterns

 3 and 6 mm. wood 70,5 cm.
 42,5 cm.
 11,7 cm.

-The upper picture and these two have been sent by Paolo Cantonetti from Italy: ¨ This project has taken me more time than usual, a bit more than one month, because the work is quite delicate, especially due to the dimensions of the project.
+This picture has been sent by Paolo Cantonetti from Italy: ¨ This project has taken me more time than usual, a bit more than one month, because the work is quite delicate, especially due to the dimensions of the project.
 The wood used is popplar plywood of 3 and 6 mm, dyed in two colours, everything has been cut entirely with a hand saw. ¨

 These pictures are courtesy of Rex Proud from the United States.